-SUBTASK SM94.06: PESTICIDES AND TOXICITY MONITORING
+SUBTASK SM07.06: PESTICIDES AND TOXICITY MONITORING

-EOA will perform the required WY2018 Pesticides and Toxicity (P&T) monitoring specified in MRP Provision C.8.g, which requires that Permittees conduct dry weather and wet weather monitoring of pesticides and toxicity in urban creeks.
+EOA will perform the WY 2019 Pesticides and Toxicity (P&T) monitoring specified in MRP Provision C.8.g, which requires that Permittees conduct dry weather and wet weather monitoring of pesticides and toxicity in urban creeks.

 Dry Weather.
 San Mateo County Permittees are required to sample one dry weather station per year for water column toxicity (five test organisms), sediment toxicity (two test organisms), and sediment chemistry (pesticides, PAHs, metals, total organic carbon, grain size).
 EOA, on behalf of SMCWPPP and its member agencies, coordinates dry weather sampling with its RMC partners to realize cost savings on QA/QC samples (e.g., field duplicates, matrix spikes).
-EOA will conduct planning for WY2018 dry weather P&T monitoring and samples will be collected in July 2018.
+EOA will conduct planning for WY 2019 dry weather P&T monitoring and samples will be collected in July 2019.
 EOA will continue to subcontract with KLI to conduct the sampling and KLI will contract with the analytical laboratories (Pacific EcoRisk and Caltest).

 Wet Weather.
-MRP 2.0 provides the incentive that if wet weather P&T samples are collected on a regional basis, less samples are required overall.
-The RMC partners have recently agreed to take advantage of this incentive and work together to collect the samples regionally.
-Under this regional option, a total of ten wet weather samples must be collected over the permit term, with a minimum of six samples collected by the end of the third water year (WY2018).
+The MRP provides the incentive that if wet weather P&T samples are collected on a regional basis, less samples are required overall.
+Under this regional option, a total of ten wet weather samples must be collected over the permit term, with a minimum of six samples collected by the end of the third water year (WY 2018).
 Wet weather samples must be analyzed for water toxicity (five test organisms) and water chemistry (pesticides).
-We are assuming that C/CAG and its member agencies will be responsible for two of the ten required wet weather samples.
-The wet weather P&T monitoring by SMCWPPP will be implemented during a winter rain event in WY2018.
+The wet weather P&T monitoring by SMCWPPP was implemented during a winter rain event in WY 2018.
+No additional wet weather P&T samples are required during the permit term.